hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/docs/development.md

 ![image](https://github.com/hughiephan/UKGE/assets/16631121/0202dbea-8a75-488f-acff-ebdbc7631fd5)

-You will see that your code is now pushed and merged
+You will see that your code is now successfully uploaded

 ![image](https://github.com/hughiephan/UKGE/assets/16631121/312880ce-4ef0-49ac-a28d-c4b8fb995437)